-It also constitute an important historical heritage to future generations.
+It also constitute an important historical heritage for future generations.

-The First World War Centenary Celebrations will start on November 10, 2014 evening at the Comédie Française.
+The First World War Centenary Celebrations started on November 10, 2013 evening at the Comédie Française.

-The prestigious theater will produce an exceptional representation entitled “The Grand Récit” (the Big Story).
+The prestigious theater produced an exceptional representation entitled “The Grand Récit” (the Big Story).

-This artistic event will be led by comedians who will read the texts of great French writers and poets who fought during the War of 14-18.
+This artistic event was led by comedians who read the texts of great French writers and poets who fought during the War of 14-18.

-This representation is open to the public but it will be broadcast live on the radio channel France Culture as seating is limited.
+However, it was also broadcast live on the radio channel France Culture as seating was limited.

 Sarajevo au coeur de l’Europe

-The First World War Centenary Celebrations will then continue with the Festival “Sarajevo – Heart of Europe” which will be held from June 22 to June 28, 2014.
+The First World War Centenary Celebrations continued with the Festival “Sarajevo – Heart of Europe” that took place from June 22 to June 28, 2014.

-Various cultural events offered during the festival will focus on the start of the Great War which was triggered by the assassination of Francis Ferdinand in Sarajevo on June 28, 1914.
+Various cultural events, offered during the festival, focused on the start of the Great War, which was triggered by the assassination of Francis Ferdinand in Sarajevo on June 28, 1914.

 Bastille Day on July 14, 2014

-Seventy-two countries will participate in the traditional grand parade on the Champs-Elysées.
+Seventy-two countries participated in the traditional grand parade on the Champs-Elysées.

-This parade will be the prelude to the official launch of the First World War Centenary Celebrations as the war was declared on August 3, 1914.
+This parade was the prelude to the official launch of the First World War Centenary Celebrations, as the war was declared on August 3, 1914.

-The theme of the poster campaign which will commence on July 14 will be the mobilization of summer 1914.
+The theme of the poster campaign, which commenced on July 14, was the mobilization of summer 1914.

-Dozens of pictures of men and women responding to the announcement of the war will be exhibited.
+Dozens of pictures of men and women responding to the announcement of the war were exhibited.

 Battle of the Marne celebrations

-Great Britain and Germany will participate to the tribute paid to the Dead of the Battle of the Marne on September 12, 2014.
+Great Britain and Germany participated to the tribute paid to the Dead of the Battle of the Marne on September 12, 2014.

-This important First World War Centenary Celebrations ceremony will take place in the city of Reims.
+This important memorial ceremony took place in the city of Reims.

-Russia will participate to the ceremony to commemorate the offensive led late August on the Eastern Front.
+Russia participated to the ceremony in order to commemorate the offensive led late August on the Eastern Front.

-Morocco, Tunisia and Algeria will also be present to pay their tribute to the Zouaves of the Moroccan Division.
+Morocco, Tunisia and Algeria were also present in order to pay their tribute to the Zouaves of the Moroccan Division.

 96th Anniversay of the Armistice on 11 November, 2014

-The 96th anniversary of the Armistice wil be another key event of the First World War Centenary Celebrations.
+The 96th anniversary of the Armistice was another key event of the First World War Centenary Celebrations.

-A ceremony of international scale will be held on November 11, 2014 in the Nord – Pas de Calais region.
+A ceremony of international scale was held on November 11, 2014 in the Nord – Pas de Calais region.

-It will honour the memory of all the Soldiers of the Great War.
+It honoured the memory of all the Soldiers of the Great War.

-It will take place in the military cemetery of Notre Dame de Lorette.
+It took place in the National War Cemetery of Notre Dame de Lorette.

-It will bear the names of the 600,000 Soldiers who Fell on the battlefields of the Nord Pas de Calais.
+It bears the names of the 600,000 Soldiers who Fell on the battlefields of the Nord Pas de Calais.

 First World War Centenary Celebrations list of events

-The events above are the highlights of the First World War Centenary Celebrations but a multitude of events will take place across all the French municipalities until 2018.
+The events above were the highlights of the Year 2014, however, a multitude of events will take place across France until 2018.

-A list of these events can be found on the site of the Misson Centennaire.
+A list of these events that will take place until November 11, 2018 can be found on the site of the official site of Misson Centennaire.

 You can also visit exhibition “de boue et de larmes” which presents pictures taken on the battlefield .